-EQUITY ASSET CLASSES
+EOUITY ASSET CLASSES

-We look for business investment and further gains in corporate earnings to power the economy and equity markets.
-Our recently raised 2018 earnings forecast for S&P 500 companies is \$147.50 per share.
-Assuming a trailing 12-month PE ratio of 19-20, we believe the S&P 500 would be fairly valued in the range of 2,850-2,900 by year-end 2018.
+Our 2018 earnings forecast for S&P 500 companies is \$147.50 per share, a forecast that may prove conservative.
+Assuming a trailing 12-month PE ratio of 19-20, we believe the S&P 500 would be fairly valued in the range of 2,850-2,900 by year-end 2018, 10-12% above recent lows (as of February 8).
 We expect value to benefit from a more favorable interest rate environment for financials in 2018.
 Small caps may get a boost from the new tax law.
 Strong economic growth and attractive valuations may help EM equities offset tighter global monetary policy.
 We expect MLPs to benefit from strong domestic oil production and rich yields.